catppuccin/nvim/README.md

 By default catppuccin writes the compiled results into the system's cache directory.

--   Catppuccin provides these commands to work with the catppuccin compiler.
+#### Catppuccin provides these commands to work with the catppuccin compiler.

 ```bash
 :CatppuccinCompile # Create/update the compile file
 :CatppuccinClean # Delete compiled file
 ```

+#### Post-install/update hooks
--   It's recommended to add `:CatppuccinCompile` to post-install/update hooks.
+It's recommended to add `:CatppuccinCompile` to post-install/update hooks.
 For example:

-#### Packer.nvim
+Packer.nvim

 ```lua
 use {